ikoene/ikoene/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ikoene)](https://github.com/ikoene)

-I work as a cloud engineer at [In The Pocket](https://www.inthepocket.com/), located in Gent, Belgium.
+I work as a cloud engineer at [In The Pocket](https://www.inthepocket.com/), located in Ghent, Belgium.

 My main task consists of developing cloud native applications that support user-facing applications, integrate with various systems and enable data intelligence.

-I love experimenting with technologies that aren't necessarily needed to practice my day job.
-I have a fond interest in augmented reality and virtual assistants like Alexa.
+I also love experimenting with technologies that aren't necessarily needed to practice my day job.
+I have a fond interest in augmented reality and virtual assistants.